shannonpileggi/little-bunny-foo-foo/README.md

 # Verse 1

 Little Bunny FOO FOO,
-Hopping through the CRAZY forest,
+Hopping through the CRAZY LOCO forest,
 Scooping up the field mice,
 And bopping them on the head.